Retreat of a tidewater glacier

 This glacier shows that the combination of different effects can lead to a highly dynamical evolution.
 At the beginning, the nose of the glacier was supported by the gravel of the end moraine.
 After the initial phase of the retreat it floated on water, making the tidal forces more effective and thus increasing the speed of the retreat, even more so as this allowed warmer water from the ocean to flow under the ice.

-- Image map: have a look at the open water surface.
+- Have a look at the open water surface.
 What can you say about the colours of the water surface?
 Which reasons can you imagine for the visible differenes?